isomerpages/moe-eunoiajc/index.md

       alt: Image alt text
   - infopic:
       title: Culture
-      subtitle: Thinkers with a heart
+      subtitle: Thinker with a heart
       description: Fully committed to their CCAs and Houses, Eunoians strive for excellence as they participate in various college events, caring for each other and the community.